Geri-Borbas/iOS.Library.eppz_kit/README.md

                                               userInfo:nil
                                                repeats:YES];
 ```
-The timer will invalidate itself when the target is existing no more.
+The timer will invalidate itself when the target no longer exists.
 A check for taget existence is invoked in every invocation of the timer.

 #### EPPZLabel